Fai D. Flowright: Creation and development

 The characters of Fai D. Flowright and Kurogane were created in order to have adult characters who would side with Syaoran, who was much younger and was still in development during the series' start.
 Nanase Ohkawa stated that both Fai and Kurogane's were designed to contrast each other: "Kurogane is dressed in black but is a more straightforward character.
 Fai is dressed in white but his character is harder to read."
-Ohkawa further suggested that it be a possibility that the two would form a homosexual relationship.
+During a panel discussion, Ohkawa acknowledged fan enthusiasm for a romantic pairing between Fai and Kurogane.
 However, by 2006, Ohkawa suggested that Fai's fate would be complicated by future events in the narrative.
 Clamp's editor Kiichiro Sugawara was surprised by Fai's popularity as he ranked higher than Kurogane despite not being active fighter, something he found commonly praised by male readers.

 Fai's original clothing involved the idea of giving him sophisticated tone.
 The portrayal of Fai and his twin brother was felt by Clamp as a common element they tackle in most of their works.
 In this case, they wanted portray a tragic storyline involving the two twin's childhoods.
 Originally, Clamp aimed to kill Fai's character during the narrative but declined believing it would be a poor decision.